DrJohnMelville/Pdf/Docs/QuickStart/Display.md

 Notice that this sample depends on BOTH the Melville.Pdf.SkiaSharp and Melville.Pdf.ImageExtractor assemblies.
-Melville.PDF does not have a native PNG or JPEG encodeder.
+Melville.PDF does not have a native PNG or JPEG encoder.
 Melville.Pdf.ImageExtractor extracts images to an IExtractedBitmap that extends IPdfBitmap, and contains the decoded pixel data.
 The sample converts this to a Skia SkBitmap using a method from Melville.Pdf.SkiaSharp and then uses Skia to encode the image file.
 Similar capabilities exist is Melville.Pdf to convert to WPF BitmapImpageSource